Meadowlarke/Yet/garden2.md

 # The Garden

-You retun to the garden.
+You return to the garden.
 It is nice here.

 [Go north to the river](bridge.html)
 [Go south to the desert](desert.html)